 Returning to the research study:

-- “(A) subgroup of patients with inflammatory phenotype (simply people with pain and other characteristics attributed to knee swelling) with clinical features of pain, stiffness, joint swelling and effusion are expected to be more responsive than other phenotypes (those people who do not have chronic knee swelling) who do not display clinical manifestations of inflammation.”
+- “(A) subgroup of patients with the inflammatory phenotype (simply people with pain and other characteristics attributed to knee swelling) with clinical features of pain, stiffness, joint swelling, and effusion are expected to be more responsive than other phenotypes (those people who do not have chronic knee swelling) who do not display clinical manifestations of inflammation.”

 - Our explanatory note: If you do not have chronic knee swelling, cortisone may not be an answer for you.